-NAME SYNTAX DESCRIPTION clearAllMeshes clearAllMeshes() Clears all meshes. clearAllSolutions clearAllSolutions() Clears all solutions. clearSelection clearSelection(String graphics) clearSelection(FormObject graphics) Clears the selection in the given graphics object. exit exit() Exits the application. fileOpen fileOpen(String name) Opens a file with the associated program on the client. fileSaveAs fileSaveAs(String file) Downloads a file to the client.
-See also the section "Example code". printGraphics printGraphics(String graphicsName) printGraphics(FormObject graphics) Prints the given graphics object. saveApplication saveApplication() Saves the application. saveApplicationAs saveApplicationAs() Saves the application under a different name.
-(Or as an MPH file.) scenelight sceneLight(String graphicsName) sceneLight(FormObject graphics) Toggles scene light in the given graphics object. selectAll selectAll(String graphics) selectAll(FormObject graphics) Sets the selection to all entities in the given graphics object. transparency transparency(String graphicsName) transparency(FormObject graphics) Toggles transparency in the given graphics object. zoomExtents zoomExtents(String graphicsName) zoomExtents(FormObject graphics) Makes the entire model visible within the extent of the given graphics object.
+NAME SYNTAX DESCRIPTION clearAllMeshes clearAllMeshes() Clears all meshes. clearAllSolutions clearAllSolutions() Clears all solutions. clearSelection clearSelection(String graphics) clearSelection(FormObject graphics) Clears the selection in the given graphics object. environmentReflections environmentReflections(String graphicsName) environmentReflections(FormObject graphics) Adds environment reflections to the given graphics object.
+This method is run as a toggle action. exit exit() Exits the application. fileOpen fileOpen(String name) Opens a file with the associated program on the client. fileSaveAs boolean fileSaveAs(String file) Downloads a file to the client.
+See also the section "Example code".
+The method returns a boolean that indicates if the operation was successful or not. printGraphics printGraphics(String graphicsName) printGraphics(FormObject graphics) Prints the given graphics object. rotateEnvironment rotateEnvironment(String graphicsName) rotateEnvironment(FormObject graphics) Rotates the environment, that is used for realistic reflections, to the given graphics object.
+This method is run as a toggle action. saveApplication saveApplication(boolean confirm) Saves the application.
+The boolean argument determines if the user is prompted with a confirmation dialog before saving. saveApplicationAs boolean saveApplication() Saves the application under a different name.
+If the return value is false then the user canceled the operation and the application was not saved.

+NAME SYNTAX DESCRIPTION saveApplicationCopyAs boolean saveApplicationCopyAs() Saves a copy of the application.
+When running the method the user is presented with a file browser dialog where they can select where to save the copy.
+The method returns a boolean value where true indicates a successful save. saveApplicationOnServe r saveApplicationOnServer(boolean confirm) Saves the application on server.
+The boolean argument determines if the user is prompted with a confirmation dialog before saving. saveApplicationOnServe rAs boolean saveApplicationOnServerAs() Saves the application on server under a different name.
+(Or as an MPH file.)
+If the return value is false then the user canceled the operation and the application was not saved. scenelight sceneLight(String graphicsName) sceneLight(FormObject graphics) Toggles scene light in the given graphics object. selectAll selectAll(String graphics) selectAll(FormObject graphics) Sets the selection to all entities in the given graphics object. skybox skybox(String graphicsName) skybox(FormObject graphics) Adds visualization of the skybox, used for realistic reflections, to the given graphics object.
+This method is run as a toggle action. transparency transparency(String graphicsName) transparency(FormObject graphics) Toggles transparency in the given graphics object. zoomExtents zoomExtents(String graphicsName) zoomExtents(FormObject graphics) Makes the entire model visible within the extent of the given graphics object.